Relative intrinsic scatter in hierarchical Type Ia supernova siblings analyses: Application to SNe 2021hpr, 1997bq & 2008fv in NGC 3147: Conclusions

+This work provides a robust and principled Bayesian framework for hierarchically analyzing SN~Ia siblings.
+Consequently, we have shown the relative intrinsic scatter, $\sigma_{\rm{Rel}}$, is a key parameter in any siblings analysis.
+Marginalizing over $\sigma_{\rm{Rel}}$ yields robust inferences of siblings distances for cosmology, and chromatic parameters for SN-host correlation studies.
+With more siblings galaxies, there is the potential to tightly constrain $\sigma_{\rm{Rel}}$, and compare it against $\sigma_0$, to investigate the dominant systematics acting in \textsc{BayeSN} and other SN~Ia models.

+A multi-galaxy $\sigma_{\rm{Rel}}$ inference may be sensitive to cross-calibration systematics originating from siblings observed on different photometric systems.
+While extensive work has gone in to building distance covariance matrices for SALT2 distances in the Pantheon+ sample~\citep{Scolnic21,Brout22}, building analogous covariance matrices for \textsc{BayeSN} is beyond the scope of this work.
+A workaround will be to analyze a sample of SN~Ia siblings observed on a single photometric system, thus mitigating cross-calibration systematics.
+The near-future sample of ZTF DR2 siblings~\citep[][]{Dhawan21, Graham22} is expected to contain $\approx 30$ SN~Ia siblings galaxies, so will be an interesting test set for investigating $\sigma_{\rm{Rel}}$, and its SN-model dependence.

+Beyond constraining $\sigma_{\rm{Rel}}$, siblings are useful for studying within-galaxy dispersions of other features, like $(A_V^s, \theta_s, R_V^s)$, and host properties~\citep{Scolnic20, Scolnic21, Biswas22}.
+Identifying and studying features that have within-galaxy dispersions which are smaller than their total dispersions may help to explain any correlations amongst siblings distance estimates.

 Intermediate sized samples of SN~Ia siblings have already been compiled, numbering $\sim 10-40$ siblings~(e.g. \citealp{Burns20, Scolnic20, Scolnic21, Graham22}).
-The potential for discovering more siblings is promising, with surveys such as the the Dark Energy Survey (DES; \citealp{Smith20}, 16 likely SN~Ia siblings discovered so far;~\citealp{Scolnic20}), the Legacy Survey of Space and Time (LSST; \citealp{Ivezic19}, projected $\gtrsim 1600$ siblings by the end of the 10-year survey;~\citealp{LSST18, Scolnic20}), the Nancy Grace Roman Space Telescope (\textit{Roman}; \citealp{Hounsell18, Rose21}), the Young Supernova Experiment (YSE; \citealp{Jones21}) and the Zwicky Transient Facility (ZTF; \citealp{Dhawan21}, 6 SN~Ia siblings discovered so far, projected $\sim 50-100$ siblings by the end of 2023;~\citealp{Graham22}).
-Siblings analyses from single observatory surveys like DES, LSST, YSE, and ZTF will have no contribution from cross-calibration systematics to the inferences on the relative achromatic intrinsic scatter, and the within-galaxy dispersions of $(A_V, \theta, R_V)$.
-Thus, SN~Ia siblings will be increasingly valuable for studying SN~Ia standardisation systematics in cosmological analyses in the years ahead.
+The largest siblings sample to date was recently presented in \cite{Kelsey23}, and comprises 158 galaxies with 327 SNe Ia.
+The potential for discovering more siblings is promising, with surveys such as the Dark Energy Survey (DES; \citealp{Scolnic20, Smith20}), the Legacy Survey of Space and Time (LSST;~\citealp{LSST18,Ivezic19,Scolnic20}), the Nancy Grace Roman Space Telescope (\textit{Roman}; \citealp{Hounsell18, Rose21}), the Young Supernova Experiment (YSE; \citealp{Jones21}) and the Zwicky Transient Facility (ZTF; \citealp{Dhawan21, Graham22}).
+Therefore, SN~Ia siblings will be increasingly valuable for studying SN~Ia standardisation systematics in cosmological analyses in the years ahead.